These Traeger smoked potato skins make an amazing appetizer to smoke alongside your main dish.

 Russet Potatoes: Russet potatoes are traditional when making potato skins.
 They have sturdy skins that are perfect for filling with all of the delicious toppings.

-Use the potato insides for this roasted cauliflower soup, mashed potatoes, or these amazing twice-baked potato cups.
+Use the potato insides for this Roasted Cauliflower Leek and Potato Soup, mashed potatoes, or these amazing Twice-Baked Potato Cups.

 Olive Oil: Regular olive oil is just fine to use.
 Brushing the potatoes with olive oil helps to crisp the skin.